Te Rēhita, the National Register, Governance

 Dr Alison Foster

-Alison works as a breast physician at Wellington Hospital and is a GP in Seatoun, Wellington.
-She co-chairs the weekly CCDHB Breast Multidisciplinary Meeting, and is a member of the Wellington Regional Breast Cancer Study Group.
+Alison works as a breast physician at Wellington Hospital, a GP in Seatoun, Wellington, and is the chair of the Clinical Advisory Group (CAG) for Breast Cancer Foundation NZ.
+As chair of the CAG, Alison represents the CAG as a trustee on the Breast Cancer National Register Trust Board.
+Alison also co-chairs the weekly CCDHB Breast Multidisciplinary Meeting, and is a member of the Wellington Regional Breast Cancer Study Group.

 Alison has been a member of the CAG since May 2017, where she is the deputy chair and Wellington representative.
 She has also represented the CAG in the HRC/BCF Research Partnership since 2018.
 As deputy chair of the CAG, Alison represents the CAG as a trustee on the Breast Cancer National Register Trust Board.